 A nursing faculty committee will evaluate the documentation of professional misconduct or violation of the Student Code of Conduct and provide the involved student with an opportunity for an impartial hearing.
 The nursing department director will then evaluate the documentation and the committee’s recommendation and determine the appropriate disciplinary action.
-A student who is dissatisfied with the director’s decision may appeal in writing to St. Joseph's College president within seven days.
+A student who is dissatisfied with the director’s decision may appeal in writing to St. Joseph's University president within seven days.
 The student grievance procedure in areas other than professional misconduct is described in the School of Professional and Graduate Studies Student Policies booklet.

 A student who is dissatisfied with the director’s decision may appeal in writing to the Dean of the School of Professional and Graduate Studies within seven days.

 Students may apply to the director for a leave of absence when it is necessary to temporarily interrupt their progression in the program.
 When a leave of absence is granted, a specific time period is designated.
 The student may return without reapplying for admission at the termination of the granted leave of absence.

 Students who plan to withdraw from the nursing program should consult with the director and subsequently submit a written notification indicating reasons for withdrawal.